From Wide Triples to UCXBs: Multimessenger Signatures of Dynamically-formed Black Hole-White Dwarf Systems in the LISA Band: Introduction

 Ultracompact X-ray binaries (UCXBs) are a subclass of low-mass X-ray binaries (LMXBs) with orbital periods shorter than $\sim 1$ hr \citep[][]{Savonije1986}.
 These systems host a neutron star or black hole accreting material from a compact, degenerate companion \citep[e.g., a white dwarf; see][]{Nelson1986,in_t_Zand_2007, Armas_Padilla_2023}.
 Due to the short orbital period and high mass-transfer rate, UCXBs are luminous X-ray emitters \citep[luminosity $L_X\sim10^{39}~{\rm erg~s^{-1}}$; e.g.,][]{Maccarone07} and strong candidates for mHz gravitational wave (GW) observation \citep[e.g.,][]{Qin_2023,Chen25}.
 Studying their observable properties can place robust constraints on compact-object formation and the physics of mass transfer.
 Furthermore, understanding their population demographics is especially important for joint X-ray and GW studies in a multi-messenger framework, while also enabling the development and validation of data analysis pipelines for future space-based GW detectors, such as LISA, TianQin, and Taiji \citep[e.g.,][]{amaro17,amaro+22,luo16,Ruan_2020}.

 Recent observations have confirmed $\sim 20$ UCXBs in the Milky Way, with the majority hosting a neutron star accretor \citep[see, e.g.,][]{Armas_Padilla_2023}.
 Additionally, some systems exhibit evidence for a black hole accretor (BH-UCXB).
 For example, 47 Tuc X9, a bright X-ray source in the globular cluster (GC) 47 Tucanae with a 28-minute orbital period, is among the most promising BH-UCXB candidates \citep{MillerJones2015, Bahramian2017, Church2017, Tudor2018}.
-More recently, a BH-UCXB candidate in the Andromeda galaxy has been reported, with an exceptionally short orbital period of only 7.7 minutes \citep{yang2025}.
+More recently, a BH-UCXB candidate in the Andromeda galaxy has been reported, with an exceptionally short orbital period of only 7.7 minutes \citep[e.g.,][]{Zhang2024,yang2025}.

-Despite these discoveries, the formation channels of UCXBs, especially those with black hole accretors, remain poorly understood.
+Despite these discoveries, the formation channels of UCXBs, {\it especially those with black hole accretors,} remain poorly understood.
 A common explanation of UCXB formation is the isolated evolution of main-sequence binaries \citep[e.g.,][]{Podsiadlowski2002, van_Haaften_2012}, in which two main-sequence stars undergo one or two common-envelope (CE) phases, and possibly a supernova, to form a compact-object binary in a tight orbit.
 However, BH progenitors (main sequence stars with mass $M\gsim20~{\rm M_\odot}$) can expand to $\sim 1000-3000~R_\odot$ during their stellar evolution \citep[e.g.,][]{Levesque2005,Romagnolo2023}.
 Consequently, any companion star within $\lesssim 10$~au will undergo mass transfer with the BH progenitor.
 If the secondary star is significantly less massive, as is the case for BH-UCXB progenitors, unstable mass transfer will be initiated, whereby the secondary spirals through the primary's envelope in a CE event.
-Given the extreme mass ratio at this stage ($q\lsim0.1$), the most probable outcome of CE is a merger, as the available orbital energy is often insufficient to completely eject the primary's envelope.
-To overcome this difficulty, alternative energy sources for CE ejection have been proposed, see, e.g., \citep[][]{Podsiadlowski2010,Ivanova2011,Ivanova2015}.
+Given the extreme mass ratio at this stage ($q\lsim0.1$), the most probable outcome of CE is a merger, as the available orbital energy is often insufficient to completely eject the primary's envelope. {To overcome this difficulty, alternative energy sources for CE ejection have been proposed, see, e.g., \citet{Podsiadlowski2010,Ivanova2011,Ivanova2015}.
+These studies further suggest that additional contributions, such as thermonuclear or recombination energy, may assist envelope ejection, implying that the isolated binary channel, while highly challenging, cannot be entirely ruled out in the formation of BH-UCXBs.}